Close

 Thailand Visa Requirements: Do You Need a Visa?

 Most travelers can enter Thailand without a visa for short-term stays, but requirements vary significantly by nationality and purpose of visit.
-Citizens from 93 countries enjoy visa-free access, while others must obtain a visa in advance.
+As of July 30, 2026, citizens from 93 countries still enjoy visa-free access under the 60-day exemption, while others must obtain a visa in advance.
+An approved 2026 reform, described below, will soon shorten visa-free stays for most nationalities.

 Visa-Free Countries (60 Days)